loopwerk/loopwerk.io/content/articles/2026-01-30-django-tests-underrated.md

     obj.full_clean()
 ```

 Yes, pytest's `assert` is shorter.
 It's a bit easier on the eyes.
 And I'll be honest: pytest's failure messages are better too.
 When an assertion fails, pytest shows you exactly what values differed with nice diffs.
-That's genuinely useful.
+That's really useful.

 But here's what makes that work: pytest rewrites your code.
 It hooks into Python's AST and transforms your test files before they run so it can produce those detailed failure messages from plain `assert` statements.
 That's not necessarily bad - it's been battle-tested for over a decade.
 But it is a layer of transformation between what you write and what executes, and I prefer to avoid magic when I can.